• Skip to main content

 PROGRAM DESCRIPTION

-Overview: The fellowship offers the full spectrum of training in head and neck surgery, both ablative and reconstructive.
-Ablative procedures include major head and neck resections, transoral robotic surgery, open anterior skull base surgery, advanced endocrine surgery, and cutaneous oncology.
-Reconstructive surgery includes local and regional reconstructive techniques and microvascular reconstruction.
-Separate tumor boards in head and neck, thyroid/parathyroid, skull base, and melanoma expose trainees to a number of focused multidisciplinary learning environments and mentored experiences in head and neck surgical oncology.
-Additional experiences include sialoendoscopy, ultrasound training, facial nerve reanimation, and, in conjunction with the Rhinology division, endoscopic skull base surgery.
-Fellows have the opportunity to train with Drs.
-Baik, Divi, Holsinger, Noel, Orloff, Sirjani, and Sunwoo, each of whom have unique clinical interests and experience.
-Each fellow will develop a clinical schedule based on their interests with the goal of creating a well-rounded training experience.
-According to their interest, fellows will also have the opportunity to participate in ablative and reconstructive cases at the VA Palo Alto Healthcare System.
+The fellowship offers the full spectrum of training in head and neck surgery, both ablative and reconstructive.
+Ablative procedures include major head and neck resections, transoral robotic surgery, advanced endocrine surgery, cutaneous oncology, and open anterior skull base surgery.
+Reconstructive surgery includes microvascular reconstruction in addition to local and regional reconstructive techniques.
+Separate tumor boards in head and neck, thyroid/parathyroid, skull base, and cutaneous oncology expose trainees to several focused multidisciplinary learning environments and mentored experiences in head and neck surgical oncology.

 Objectives: The overall objective of the fellowship is to prepare recently trained otolaryngologists for a career in academic head and neck surgery.
 This is accomplished by providing outstanding clinical training (including both decision-making and technical expertise), encouraging teaching, and developing a scientific and investigative framework for a future of research.

-Eligibility: Completion of training in an accredited residency program in Otolaryngology-Head and Neck Surgery, General Surgery, or Plastic Surgery.
+Eligibility: Completion of training in an accredited residency program in Otolaryngology-Head and Neck Surgery, or an equivalent experience in General Surgery or Plastic Surgery.

 Research Opportunities:

 The home of six Nobel Prize Laureates in Medicine, Chemistry and Biology, the Stanford University School of Medicine provides an unparalleled opportunity for research.
 Dr. Sunwoo directs the research programs in NIH funded basic and translational research, focused on cancer stem cell biology and cancer immunology.
-Dr. Baik’s research focuses on precision diagnostics to aid pre-operative decision making in radiomics.
+Dr. Baik’s research focuses on targeted imaging for tumor mapping and augmented reality tools to guide intraoperative navigation.
+Dr. Chen’s active health services research lab focused on survivorship, quality of life outcomes, and developing patient-reported outcome measures.
+Dr. Reticker-Flynn directs a basic and translational tumor immunology laboratory focused upon understanding the mechanisms underpinning tumor-immune interactions during metastasis and developing novel immunotherapies for breaking immunological tolerance and treating advanced-stage metastatic disease.

 Leveraging the strengths of the Stanford community, Dr. Sirjani is developing collaborative projects in innovative surgical simulation.
-Professor Starmer coordinates research program around comprehensive functional and objectives measuring of speech and swallowing in all aspects of head and neck and endocrine surgery.
+Professor Starmer founded the head and neck lymphedema clinic at Stanford and is a leader of an international study group investigating optimal methods for assessment and management of head and neck lymphedema.

 Past Fellows:

-• Ryan Orosco, MD – Assistant Professor, Division of Head and Neck Surgery, University of California at San Diego
+Ryan Orosco, MD – Assistant Professor, Division of Head and Neck Surgery, University of New Mexico

-• Ryan Li, MD – Assistant Professor of Otolaryngology – Head and Neck Surgery, Oregon Health & Science University, Portland
+Ryan Li, MD – Associate Professor of Otolaryngology – Head and Neck Surgery, Oregon Health & Science University, Portland

 Share: